apapamarkou/appimage_manager/README.md

 ### Slackware

 1. **Install dependencies**:
-    - Install the `desktop-file-utils` package from the SlackBuilds repository or use your preferred method.
+    - Install `inotify-tools` and `python3` from the SlackBuilds repository or your preferred method.

 2. **Install the script**:
     - Download or clone the script to a directory of your choice.